BE SOBER, WATCHFUL AND PRAYERFUL

 “Be sober, be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking some one to devour.”
-(1 Peter 5:8 RSV).
+(1 Peter 5:8 RSV)

-Many people who were very rich and wealthy in the early part of their life, yet they later died in penury and debt.
-Though they once rose up to a high position of honour and influence, yet they later fell into disrepute.
+Many people who were very rich and successful in the early part of their life later died in penury and debt.
+Many people who rose up to a high position of honour and influence in the early part of their life later fell into disrepute.

 It is very good to have a graceful starting in life, but it is far better to have a graceful ending.
 It is simply a tragedy to start well but not finish well in life.
-Therefore, we need to be sober, watchful and prayerful.
+Therefore, you need to be sober, watchful and prayerful.

-The Scripture does not hide from us the sad accounts of some saints of old who started out well with God and in the Christian race, but who backslid, fell out of the race, and could not finish gracefully.
+The Scripture does not hide from us sad accounts of some saints of old who started out well with God in the spiritual race but who later backslid, fell out of the race, and could not finish gracefully.

-“Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.
+11 Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.

-“For whatever was written in former days was written for our instruction, that by steadfastness and by the encouragement of the scriptures we might have hope.”
-(Rom.
-15:4 RSV).
+4 For whatever was written in former days was written for our instruction, that by steadfastness and by the encouragement of the scriptures we might have hope.”
+(RSV).

-While starting well in life may be a gift, requiring no personal input or effort; finishing well in life is not a gift.
+While starting well in life may be a gift, requiring no personal input or effort, finishing well in life is not a gift.
 It requires determination, diligence, soberness, prayer, focus, discipline, and yielding always to the Holy Spirit.

 It certainly requires nothing to be born into a noble and wealthy family, but it requires everything to keep the family’s good reputation and wealth.

 Likewise, starting the Christian life, journey or race is entirely a free gift of God!

-The Scripture states that God “saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.”
+Paul reveals that God “saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.”
 (2 Tim.
 1:9 NKJV).

-“For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
+He further states, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Eph.
 2:8-9 NKJV).

-While it is absolutely true that you cannot finish well the Christian race in your own strength and wisdom, without the indwelling and enabling of the Holy Spirit in your life, yet you cannot finish well the Christian race without you being determined, sober, watchful, prayerful, sensitive and receptive to the warnings, corrections or instructions of the Holy Spirit.
+While it is absolutely true that you cannot finish well the Christian race in your own strength and wisdom without the indwelling and enabling of the Holy Spirit in your life, yet you cannot finish well the Christian race without you being determined, sober, watchful, prayerful, sensitive and receptive to the warnings, corrections or instructions of the Holy Spirit.

-The Lord Jesus warns His disciples to:
+This is why the Lord Jesus warns His disciples to:

-“Watch and pray, lest you enter into temptation.
-The spirit indeed is willing, but the flesh is weak.”
-(Matt.
-26:41 NKJV).
+41 Watch and pray, lest you enter into temptation.
+The spirit indeed is willing, but the flesh is weak.
+(NKJV).

-“Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”
-(Luke 21:36 NKJV).
+36 Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.
+(NKJV).

-“Take heed, watch and pray; for you do not know when the time is.”
-(Mark 13:33 NKJV).
+33 Take heed, watch and pray; for you do not know when the time is.
+(NKJV).

 Apostle Paul also admonishes us to:

-“Examine yourselves, to see whether you are holding to your faith.
+5 Examine yourselves, to see whether you are holding to your faith.
 Test yourselves.
-Do you not realize that Jesus Christ is in you? –unless indeed you fail to meet the test!”
-(2 Cor.
-13:5 RSV).
+Do you not realize that Jesus Christ is in you? –unless indeed you fail to meet the test!
+(RSV).

-“Be watchful, stand firm in your faith, be courageous, be strong.”
-(1 Cor.
-16:13 RSV).
+13 Be watchful, stand firm in your faith, be courageous, be strong.
+(RSV).

-“Therefore let us not sleep, as others do, but let us watch and be sober.”
-(1 Thess.
-5:6 NKJV).
+6 Therefore let us not sleep, as others do, but let us watch and be sober.
+(NKJV).

 Examining carefully the lives of the saints of old who suffered the shipwreck of their faith, calling or destiny, it is apparent that they were careless and indiscreet, not sober, not vigilant, not prayerful or watchful.
 They took the grace of God for granted and made provision for the flesh to fulfil its lusts.

-Beloved, perilous times are here and your adversary the devil prowls around like a roaring lion, seeking someone to devour (2 Tim.
+Beloved, perilous times are here and your adversary the devil still prowls around like a roaring lion, seeking someone to devour (2 Tim.
 3:1, 1 Pet.
 5:8).

-Friend, while the Lord Jesus Christ has called you into liberty, you must however be sober, watchful and prayerful lest you make provision for the flesh to fulfil its lusts and thus fall into the traps of the devil and become ensnared or devoured by the devil, your adversary.
+Friend, while the Lord Jesus Christ has called you into liberty; however, you must be sober, watchful and prayerful lest you make provision for the flesh to fulfil its lusts and thus fall into the traps of the devil and become ensnared or devoured by the devil, your adversary.

-The Scripture warns: “For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another.
-(Gal.
-5:13 NKJV).
+13 For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another.
+(NKJV).